publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schII/m__us_usc_t7_s7211.md

     (e) __Quantity of eligible cropland covered by contract__

-        Subject to subsection (b)(4) of this section, an owner or producer may enroll as contract acreage all or a portion of the eligible cropland on the farm.
+        Subject to subsection (b)(4), an owner or producer may enroll as contract acreage all or a portion of the eligible cropland on the farm.

     (f) __Voluntary reduction in contract acreage__

-        Subject to subsection (b)(4) of this section, an owner or producer who enters into a contract may subsequently reduce the quantity of contract acreage covered by the contract.
+        Subject to subsection (b)(4), an owner or producer who enters into a contract may subsequently reduce the quantity of contract acreage covered by the contract.

 ([Pub.
 L. 104–127, title I, § 111][/us/pl/104/127/s111], Apr.
 4, 1996, [110 Stat.
 898][/us/stat/110/898].)